anatosun/plex2mix/README.md

 $ plex2mix list
 Please visit https://plex.tv/link and enter the following code: 4VPT Waiting for authorization...
-You are logged in as YourUser
+You are logged in as *
 0:  Server (string)
 Select your server []:
 Connected to Server